Welcome to the University of St. Thomas!

 Family Emergency Leave

 An employee can request up to two weeks of paid leave for a serious family emergency requiring the employee's immediate assistance.
 For purpose of this benefit, "family" is defined as employee’s spouse, son or daughter, parents, or persons defined as "dependents" by the IRS for tax purposes.
-Paid leave for a serious family emergency shall be granted after the employee has used all of his/her PLT or vacation leave time.
+Paid leave for a serious family emergency shall be granted after the employee has used all of his/her available vacation or PLT time.

 Procedure for Requesting Leave

-All requests for family emergency/parental leave must be in writing (e-mail is preferable) and should include the following information:
+All requests for family emergency/parental leave must be submitted by completing the Parental/Family Emergency Leave Request.

-The written request should be sent to the Benefits Specialist in the Human Resources Department located in AQU217 or e-mailed to email@example.com.
-The Benefits Specialist will obtain the approval of employee’s department head and appropriate academic and administrative leader.
+The completed request should be sent to the Benefits Office in the Human Resources Department located in AQU217 or e-mailed to email@example.com.
+The Benefits Specialist will obtain approval from the employee’s department head and appropriate academic and administrative leader.

 [Note: This leave may be counted toward an employee’s FMLA leave as set forth by the Family Medical Leave Act (FMLA).
-FMLA requires covered employers to grant eligible employees up to 12 weeks of leave per year for the birth or adoption of a child, to care for a spouse or an immediate family member with a serious health condition, or for the employee's own serious health condition.
 The FMLA does not require that this time be paid—although the leave of absence under the Family Emergency/Parental Leave policy provides employees paid time off.]

-Regular part-time and full-time salaried and hourly paid employees are provided a maximum of three days paid leave for the death, funeral, or estate settlement of a member of the employee’s immediate family.
+Regular part-time and full-time salaried and hourly paid employees are provided a maximum of 24 hours of paid leave for the death, funeral, or estate settlement of a member of the employee’s immediate family.
 Immediate family members are defined as the employee’s spouse, father, mother, stepfather, stepmother, children, stepchildren, father-in-law, mother-in-law, brother and sister.

-Eligible employees are provided one day paid leave to attend the funeral of grandparents, grandchildren, brother-in-law, or sister-in-law.
+Eligible employees are provided eight hours of paid leave to attend the funeral of grandparents, grandchildren, brother-in-law, or sister-in-law.

 Hourly Employees Purchased Leave Time Program